-From the moment I opened Ladybeard magazine and read the first page, I knew it was a magazine I wanted to continue reading:
+From the moment I opened Ladybeard magazine, I knew it was a magazine I wanted to read:

 We platform the voices you won’t hear in women’s magazines; voices of the people who live any and every deviation from the straight, white, cis, able-bodied ‘ideal’.
 Working in themed issues, we open up old topics to vital new perspectives.

 We are feminist but we are not just for women.
 We want to play with gender, sexuality and identity, rather than dictate their terms.

 Ladybeard Magazine: Mind